-The Biggest Week in American Birding is a 10-day festival in a wide swath of northwest Ohio’s wetlands, affectionally known by bird watchers as “The Warbler Capital of the World!”
+The Biggest Week in American Birding is a 10-day festival encompassing a wide swath of Northwest Ohio’s wetlands, affectionally known by bird watchers as “The Warbler Capital of the World!”
 It’s the chance for dedicated birders, or just people who like to see bald eagles, owls or pretty songbirds in the wild, to experience some of the best birding North America has to offer.

-The festival is back in 2022, and has something to offer beginner and seasoned birders alike, with bird identification workshops, guided birding trips, birding by canoe, daily walks at the world famous Magee Marsh, American Woodcock field trips, keynote presentations, a Birder’s Marketplace, and evening socials with free food and music.
+The festival has a lot to offer both beginner and seasoned birders alike, with bird identification workshops, guided birding trips, birding by canoe, daily walks at the world famous Magee Marsh Wildlife Area, American Woodcock field trips, keynote presentations, a Birder’s Marketplace, and evening socials with free food and music.

 The festival headquarters is at Maumee Bay Lodge & Conference Center between Toledo and Port Clinton, with additional vendors and activities at Black Swamp Bird Observatory at Magee Marsh in Oak Harbor.

-Lake Erie is the acknowledged Walleye Capital of the World, and Port Clinton will revel in that title by holding the 41st Annual Main Street Port Clinton Walleye Festival in picturesque Waterworks Park on the shores of beautiful Lake Erie.
-The spring walleye fishing is always tremendous, luring thousands of avid anglers.
+Lake Erie is the Walleye Capital of the World, and Port Clinton owns that title by as walleye populations have soared in recent years.
+To celebrate the 42nd annual Main Street Port Clinton Walleye Festival in picturesque Waterworks Park on the shores of beautiful Lake Erie.
+The spring walleye fishing on Lake Erie is always tremendous, luring thousands of avid anglers from around the country.

-An array of free live concerts, Kids Fishing Derby, Grande Parade, educational programs and activities, Walleye 5K Run & Walk, carnival rides, great food and more than 130 vendors from around the area help make the event one of Ohio’s premier outdoor weekend celebrations.
+In addition to the great Lake Erie fishing there are free live concerts, a Kids Fishing Derby, Grande Parade, educational programs and activities, Walleye 5K Run & Walk and carnival rides.
+County Fair food and more than 130 vendors from around the area help make the event one of Ohio’s premier outdoor weekend celebrations.

-The South Bass Island Kayak Rendezvous based on Lake Erie is the premier kayaking and camping experience on Lake Erie.
-Many paddle over from the mainland for a weekend of paddling, camping, socializing and exploring the Lake Erie Islands over a long weekend, or rely on the Miller Ferry if Lake Erie is a bit bumpy.
+The South Bass Island Kayak Rendezvous based on Lake Erie is the premier kayaking and camping experience on South Bass Island and Lake Erie.
+Many paddle over from the mainland for a weekend of paddling, camping, socializing and exploring the Lake Erie Islands over a long weekend.
+Some paddlers rely on the spacious Miller Ferry if Lake Erie is a bit bumpy.

 Be sure to stop at the Lake Erie Shores & Islands Welcome Center in Port Clinton for a slick, free Lake Erie Islands Water Trails guide, or visit ohiodnr.gov.

-Beginning paddlers will find calm waters around the islands, such as Put-in-Bay Harbor, or on the Mainland Water Trails.
-Intermediate or experienced paddlers will enjoy exploring the islands, as long as they keep an eye on the wind, weather and boat traffic.
+Beginning paddlers will find calm waters around the islands, such as Put-in-Bay Harbor, or on the Mainland Water Trails, including the recently approved Portage River Water Trail from Oak harbor to Port Clinton.
+Intermediate or experienced paddlers will enjoy exploring the islands, as long as they keep an eye on the wind, weather and powerboat boat traffic.